 If you know the answer to any of these questions or know somebody who does, please contact me: [email protected]

-I read a lot of webpages when researching the creation of this website.
+I read a lot of webpages when researching the creation of this page.
 There is a LOT of false and incorrect information available online, but of course there is a lot of good information too.
 Below is a list of the references I used.
 This is NOT a scholarly or journalistic article, but I have tried to be as rigorous as possible in my research.
 Not all links below provide correct information!

 It was heavily inspired by this post on the Squash SubReddit: How does your club encourage the use of different balls.
 Unfortunately, there was no real answer to the question.